onlyquake/xonotic-wiki/Introduction_to_QuakeC.markdown

 strunzone;
 </code>\</pre\>
 \* **Engine-owned strings**, such as *netname*.
 These should be treated just like temporary strings: if you want to keep them in your own variables, *strzone* them.
-\* **Constant strings:** A string literal like *“foo”* gets permanent storage assigned by the compiler.
+\* **Constant strings:** A string literal like *"foo"* gets permanent storage assigned by the compiler.
 There is no need to *strzone* such strings.
-\* **The null string:** A global uninitialized *string* variable has the special property that is is usually treated like the constant, empty, string *“”* , but it is the only string that evaluates to FALSE in an if expression .
+\* **The null string:** A global uninitialized *string* variable has the special property that is is usually treated like the constant, empty, string *""* , but it is the only string that evaluates to FALSE in an if expression .
 As this is a useful property, Xonotic code declares such a string variable of the name *string\_null*.
 That means that the following patterns are commonly used for allocating strings:
 **\* Assigning to a global string variable:
 \<pre\>
 if